What is a stroke?

-I am funding everything apart from the cost of mastering, printing, manufacturing, artwork, etc, so all profits from the project will go to Different Strokes.
-I am very keen to try to support the young who survive brain attacks.
+I am funding everything apart from the cost of mastering, printing, manufacturing, artwork, etc, so all profits from the project will go to a stroke charity.
+I am very keen to try to support young people who survive brain attacks.
 Babies can suffer strokes.
 Even in the womb!
-As an example, when I was in hospital I met a 17 year old young man who had suffered a stroke. he will need lifelong care and support.
+As an example, when I was in hospital I met a 17 year old young man who had suffered a stroke.
+He will need lifelong care and support.

 Hopefully, a young brain attack survivor can rebuild their life, but they will need a huge amount of personal courage and determination PLUS a great deal of support, for a very long time.
 It is unbelievably tough to do this recovery stuff on your own.